Lahore

 Location: Eastern Pakistan

-Features: High knot density, high durability, Bohara pattern, Jardin pattern
+Features: High knot density, high durability, Bukhara pattern, Jardin pattern

-Lahore is Pakistan's second largest city with a population of approximately 12 million.
-Located in the northeast, it is the capital of Punjab province and is a city with historical and cultural importance, with the Ravi River running through it.
-With a history of over 2,000 years, it has flourished as the capital of many empires, including the Mughal Empire.
-Dotted with magnificent palaces, beautiful gardens, and historic mosques, it is known as a city where you can still feel its rich culture.
+Lahore is the second largest city in Pakistan, with a population of about 12 million.
+Located in the northeast, it is the capital of Punjab Province and is historically and culturally significant, having a history of over 2000 years and flourishing as the capital of many empires, including the Mughal Empire.
+The city is known for its magnificent palaces, beautiful gardens, and historic mosques, still rich in culture.

-The quality of Pakistani carpets is divided into "fine" and "normal".
+The quality of Pakistani rugs is categorized into 'Fine' and 'Normal.'

-On the other hand, regular Pakistani carpets are characterised by their softness and are generally thicker than fine quality carpets.
+On the other hand, regular Pakistani rugs are characterized by their softness and are generally thicker compared to fine ones.

 Comparison of Fine (left) and Normal (right)